-When working with any funky colors use a color-safe shampoo and conditioner.
-Try color extend magnetics because they keep the hair shiny and well hydrated.
+When you are working with any funky colors, it’s important to use a color-safe shampoo and conditioner.
+Try color extend magnetics because they keep your hair shiny and well hydrated.

-When considering this look always remember you need to be okay with maintaining it.
+When considering this coloring idea, always remember you need to be okay with maintaining it.
 A toner every 5-6 weeks is necessary to keep its vibrancy.
-Treatments once a week at-home or in a salon are a must to keep your hair in good health.
+Treatments once a week at-home or in a salon is a must to keep your hair, rose gold in good health.

 #29: Platinum Rose Gold

 Achieve this platinum rose gold hair color with a light dusted rose and platinum blonde hues.
-“It has enough rose gold while keeping it in the blonde family,” says hairstylist Zaid Bakeer of Annandale, VA.
+“Rose gold hair has enough rose gold while keeping it in the blonde family,” says hairstylist Zaid Bakeer of Annandale, VA.

 “Ideal for women with naturally light hair, hair must not be colored with dark box dye.
 Since these colors are dusted and pastel, they will not last long,” explains Bakeer.

-Depending on their wash routine, Bakeer says the color can last up to 3 weeks before turning blonde.
+Depending on their wash routine, Bakeer says the rose gold may last up to 3 weeks before turning blonde.
 Washing hair with rose-gold shampoo will help with longevity, too.